The Corfu Trail

 Back on our way in Rekini, we head from here through the wild north-east of Corfu to Valanion and Sokraki.

-Then we reach Spartillas and Finally, we reach today's final destination, the small vacation resort of Barbati on the north-east coast of Corfu.
+Then we reach Spartillas and finally today's final destination, the small vacation resort of Barbati on the north-east coast of Corfu.
 The sea here is very clean and there are many tavernas on the beach and a beautiful view of the lights of the coast of Butrint (Albania) opposite in the evening.

 The Pancrator